 - Create your own feed to consolidate your columns into one.
 You can use WP RSS Feed Aggregator for this or any of the alternatives

 - Simply create a spreadsheet and manually put your links there.
 This is the simplest way of all.
 There’s no need to set anything up, but you’ll obviously need to do that each time.

 - Import all your content to Medium while using rel=canonical to credit the original source properly (see more on this below).
 This is also a good way to build your audience and connect to fellow bloggers and writers on Medium

 - Create a Flipboard magazine dedicated to your articles and add all your content from across the web there.
-Magazines are searchable and you can actually get some traffic coming from it, if you remain consistent.
+Magazines are searchable and you can actually get some traffic coming from the content visibility there, if you remain consistent.

 It is also a good idea to identify your most linked-to content on your own site.
 I use backlinks as a signal of the highest potential, the more backlinks content attracted, the higher chances it has to rank higher if you do a little bit of on-page work.